Xeckt/reggie/README.md

 [Go's registry package](https://pkg.go.dev/golang.org/x/sys/windows/registry) becomes a bit tedious when handling a lot of keys inside the registry at once, and fetching data from them.

-So, reggie helps handle situations where you are handling a larger set of registry data.
+So, reggie helps handle situations where you are dealing with larger sets of registry data.

 # Using Reggie
 ```